Role of the Maternal Microbiome in the Spread of Antimicrobial Resistance in Kenyan Hospitals

 SELECTION PROCESS

-Shortlisted candidates will be invited for an interview either in person or by videoconference.
+Shortlisted candidates will be invited to an interview, either in person or via videoconference.
 The successful candidate in the interview will be offered PhD training support.

 NOTEONLY ONLINE APPLICATIONS will be accepted.